Fierykev/LDPRT/README.md

 The results from the soft shadow PRT yield the amount of energy present at each vertex in the scene.
 To preform radiosity, all surfaces are assumed to be lambertian reflectors.
-After going through a set number of bounces, it is assumed that the results converges.
+For each bounce, seperate coefficients are used and eventually summed together after a constant number of bounces is reached.
 The below scene demonstrates interreflections in the infamous Cornell Box.
 The green and red color of the walls “bleed” onto the white boxes in the scene.